 Who is on LPAC’s Advisory Board?

-• Sarah Schmidt – Chicago, IL – Chair and treasurer of LPAC and founder and principal of Sarah Schmidt Consulting, LLC.
+• Sarah Schmidt – Chicago, IL – Founder and principal of Sarah Schmidt Consulting, LLC.
 Schmidt is also actively involved in her family’s third generation business, U.S. Venture, Inc., where she serves on the Board of Directors.
 From January of 2005 until November of 2011 she served as Family President, responsible for the leadership of the shareholder group.
 Since 2005, Schmidt has also served as the Director of the U.S. Venture Open, a charitable golf outing dedicated to fighting poverty in Northeast Wisconsin.

 • Karen Dixon– Washington, DC – Dixon serves on the Lambda Legal National Board of Directors as a member of the Executive Committee and is currently a Co-Chair of the Development Committee.
 She was recently named as one of the National Co-Chairs of the LGBT Leadership Council for the Democratic National Committee.
 Dixon resides in Washington, DC with her wife, Dr. Nan Schaffer, and together they are working to save the critically endangered Sumatran rhino in Southeast Asia.
 Prior to moving to DC, Karen practiced complex commercial litigation in Chicago.

 • Gretchen Hoover – Rhineland, WI – Hoover is a retired attorney with over 20 years of experience in the public and private sectors in the areas of environmental law, telecommunications, and extensive appellate work at the state and federal levels.
 She spent her last six years of practice negotiating domestic and international agreements for a Fortune 400 technology company.
 Hoover’s activism dates from the 1960′s and continues today from her home in the Northwoods of Wisconsin.